alonisser/integration-patterns-messaging/presentation.md

 # Messaging Integration pattern: router

 .img-container[![message router](./message_router.gif)]

 ---
+# Integration problem: Filtering

+* Apps are overwhelmed by messages they don't actually need

+---

 # Messaging Integration pattern: filter
+A specific use case of Message Router, a Message Filter, to eliminate undesired messages from a channel based on a set of criteria.

+* On a trade platform, filter out old quotes, that were not processed in time.
+* A filter might be stateful (remove messages if already encountered the message Id)
+* A filter configuration might be dynamic: for example a filter that filters logging messages according to the required log level
+* A filter might implement business logic Like filtering out prices changes that won't justify customers alert.

+--

+* Note That filtering a message in a specific channel, does not mean other apps should not consume the message, Price change would be interesting to accounting, even a very small one.

 ---

 # Messaging Integration pattern: filter

+A filter can be implemented directly in the messaging system,. like RabbitmMQ binding in direct and topic exchanges, or Headers in Header exchange, etc
+The more logic It needs, less probable it can be implemented without a specific component.

 .img-container[![message router](./message_filter.gif)]

 ---

+# Integration problem: Connecting non message aware apps

+* A common scenario is needing to update/get data from a non message aware app which isn't in our control (or without development capacity to add messaging)

+---

 # Messaging Integration pattern: Channel Adapter

 Connects "non messaging apps" to messaging:
 Either for allowing non messaging collaborators to publish changes to be consumed by other apps/services.

+--

 * mandrill/mailgun/etc provide webhooks functionality, a Cloud function connected to Api gateway, can receive this hook and send a message with the data.

-* MSSQL can trigger a "hook" on CRUD which can be used to send a message through the adapter with the data --
+* MSSQL can trigger a "hook" on CRUD which can be used to send a message through the adapter with the data

+--

 Or to invoke a non messaging app functionality:

 * A voucher system publishes an event on new vouchers and a an adapter can listen to this event and write it to Priority accounting system "upload tables"